Sudden stratospheric warming: Classification and description

 This MERRA-2 Reanalysis Plot shows how Sudden Stratospheric Warming (SSW) can affect polar vortexes.

 SSW events are categorized by a sudden and abrupt increase in stratospheric temperatures over a short period of time, usually within a few days.
 SSW events occur in the winter, when winds in the stratosphere are normally westerly.
 SSW events disrupt the normal westerly wind flow of the upper troposphere, and, depending on severity, can sometimes reverse it entirely.
 As a result, some of the warmed air can intrude into the troposphere, which often disrupts the Polar Vortex.
 SSW events usually affect polar areas only, although the strongest SSW events can come down to 60 degrees north.
 Almost all SSW events take place in the northern hemisphere, which normally sees one SSW every 2-3 years.
 There was one major SSW event in the southern hemisphere in 2002, but no other major SSW events have been detected in the southern hemisphere since then.

-Because SSWs come in all magnitudes and sizes, it has lead meteorologists to classify SSW events in two main categories: major and minor, based on how much they change temperature patterns and disrupt the polar vortex circulation.
+Because SSWs come in all magnitudes and sizes, it has led meteorologists to classify SSW events in two main categories: major and minor, based on how much they change temperature patterns and disrupt the polar vortex circulation.
 Sometimes, if an SSW event permanently reverses stratospheric winds to the east, which is the typical stratospheric wind flow for the summer, it is called a final warming.